toastfigjam/coherence-engine/README.md

 In biology, coherence is what allows complex systems to stay stable while still evolving.
 In organizations, the same principle improves creativity, execution, and long term resilience.

 Coherence is not about slowing down.
-It is about removing friction so the system can perform at a high level without burning through its people.
+It is about removing friction so the system can perform at a high level without burning through its resources.
 ---

 ## 1. why this matters